MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-bot-in-app.md

 Although bots most commonly exist outside of apps, they can also be embedded within an app.
-For example, you may embed a [knowledge bot](bot-framework-design-patterns-knowledge-base.md) within an app to quickly find information that might otherwise be challenging for the app to attain on its own.
+For example, you may embed a [knowledge bot](bot-framework-design-patterns-knowledge-base.md) within an app to enable users to quickly find information that might otherwise be challenging to locate within complex app structures.
 Or, you might embed a bot within a help desk app to act as the first responder to incoming user requests; it could independently resolve simple issues and [handoff](bot-framework-design-patterns-human-handoff.md) more complex issues to a human agent.